Welcome to part two of “The Winter Gardening Itch” series. Here we continue with indoor plant propagation in preparation for Spring.

-After propagating my African violets, I continue to scratch that winter itch by expanding our kitchen herb garden.
+After propagating my African violets in part one of this series, I continue to scratch that winter itch by expanding our kitchen herb garden.
 I usually start with spring onions.
 As these are the easiest and quickest to start.

 We use spring onions in cooking quite a bit here at The Olenick House, so whenever we pick some up from the grocery store (or farmer’s market when it’s nice out), I simply cut the root tips off about an inch up the stem and let them dry out for a day or two.